m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 7.2.0 - Performance improvements in asum and pow.
+Asum will now use error checking with floating point SIMD on x86_64 by default.
+Pow has special cases for powers of 2 and 3 on integer arrays which allow for much greater performance.
+Pow will now raise a value error exception if an attempt to raise to a negative number.
+This makes it it more compatible with Python.
+New functions pow2 and pow3 added which raise array values to powers of 2 and 3 respectively.
+These have additional optimisations beyond pow, particularly with floating point arrays.
+Benchmarks for add, floordiv, mod, mul, pow, sub, and truediv have been changed to make them run the expanded range of tests much faster.
 * 7.1.0 - This is a bugfix release to correct mod, mul, and pow.
 This affects integer overflow checking at extremes, particularly with the greatest magnitude negative number on signed arrays.
 Certain combinations of